Exploring the Red Clay Series of Yixing Teapots

 5. Jiangpo Ni (降坡泥)

 Before 1983, it was called Chenxiang Ni (沉香泥).
 Varieties include Gold Jiangpo (金降坡), Red Jiangpo (红降坡), Purple Jiangpo (紫降坡), and Purple-Red Jade Sand (紫红玉砂).
-From my experience, Jiangpo Ni teapots tend to retain heat nicely, making them ideal for oolong teas.
+Jiangpo Ni teapots tend to retain heat well, making them suitable for oolong teas.

 6. Raw Sand Zhuni (生砂生料黄龙山朱泥)

 Features: Rich granularity at the teapot mouth, three or more colors, excellent breathability, no slurry (无浆).
-Compared to processed Zhuni, Raw Zhuni shows more texture and irregularity, which I personally find very charming—it’s a tactile experience as much as a visual one.
+Compared to processed Zhuni, Raw Zhuni shows more texture and irregularity, resulting in a more natural and varied surface appearance.